 An alarming amount of lightweight plastic comes from supermarkets across Australia; a 2016 report from NSW EPA estimates the figure stands at around 75 percent.

 But they aren’t the only culprit contributing to plastic waste.
 The remaining 25 percent of lightweight plastic comes from fast food restaurants, liquor outlets, convenience stores and other retailers.
-These figures don’t even include the heavier plastic waste from things like water bottles, takeout containers and plastic cutlery.
+These figures don’t even include the heavier plastic waste from things like water in cans or cartons bottles, takeout containers and plastic cutlery.

 While bans on plastic bags across Australia are currently gaining traction, we are yet to see any real commitment from government leaders.
 For example, NSW Premier Gladys Berejiklian claims she is taking no action on plastic bag use because the supermarket ban will eliminate 80 percent of the problem.
 Yet, we know that supermarkets aren’t the only offenders.

 In order to truly make a dent in our plastic waste issue on a national scale, we need 100 percent commitment from our government – as well as our businesses.